Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/requirements/use-case-descriptions.md

 Triggering event: the submitted image is approved by moderators

 Normal Flow:
-1. BMS bot prompts a random user at a random time
-2. BMS bot receives a submission which it sends to the moderator
-3. BMS bot receives the approval decision
+1. BMS bot receives the approval decision
-4. BMS bot posts the image with the caption and notifies the user
+2. BMS bot posts the image with the caption and notifies the user
-5. BMS bot logs the reactions from the community
+3. BMS bot logs the reactions from the community

 ## Use Case 5: User’s submission is denied